- Why Chapter 13 Bankruptcy?

 What if I owe alimony or child support?

 Domestic support obligations such as alimony, maintenance and child support are generally priority unsecured debts.
 The laws regarding these obligations require that the delinquency you owe be included in your Chapter 13 Plan and that you continue to make your ongoing monthly support payments.
-Before the Trustee will recommend approval of your Chapter 13 Plan, and in order to be eligible for a bankruptcy discharge, you must be current on all domestic support payments that were due since the time you filed your Chapter 13 bankruptcy case.

 May I keep making contributions to my retirement plan?
 May I keep making payments on my retirement plan loan?